ClawmanCat/VoxelEngine/ARCHITECTURE.md

 Other notable top-level directories of this repository are `./cmake`, which contains all cmake-related utilities, `./dependencies` which contains the information Conan needs to manage the engine's dependencies and conanfiles for engine dependencies that do not provide one themselves.
 (This does not mean you have to set up these packages yourself: they are made available on a Conan server hosted specifically for this project.)

+###### Testing
+The engine provides CTest unit tests in the `./VoxelEngine/tests` folder.
+If CMake is invoked with `-DENABLE_TESTING=ON`, these tests are built.
+Each test takes the place of the game in the engine subcomponent diagram (Fig. 1).
+This means that the contents of `VEEngineSettings` are not used when building tests.

 ### Entity Component System (`./VoxelEngine/ecs`)